get-alex/alex/readme.md

 ### Why is this named alex?

 It’s a nice androgynous/unisex name, it was free on npm, I like it!  :smile:

-### Alex didn’t check ‘X’!
+### Alex didn’t check “X”!

 See
-[CONTRIBUTING.md][contributing] on how to get ‘X’ checked by alex.
+[CONTRIBUTING.md][contributing] on how to get “X” checked by alex.

 <!--lint enable no-heading-punctuation-->